JefeThePug/CodingAdventures2/README.md

 - Inspired by [Advent of Code](https://adventofcode.com)
 - Built for the [Practical Python Discord](https://github.com/practical-python-org)
-- Thanks to community members who tested and provided feedback for version 2.
+- Thanks to community members who tested and provided feedback for version 2.<br>

-Credit is acknowledged on the website.
+  **Individual credit is acknowledged on the website.**